Browsing Category

 Outside the kitchen:

-Stay fit by turning on some old school disco and dancing for 20 minutes.
-Few of us feel like dancing.
-Which is exactly when to do it.
+Stay fit by turning on some old-school disco and dancing for 20 minutes.
+Few of us feel like dancing, which is precisely when to do it.

 Read a story about JLo’s body and marvel at how trivial some of our thoughts can be at any given moment in history.